 Effective date: June 24, 2003 and applies to the period beginning January 1, 2003.

 Senate Joint Resolution 184

-Encourages Congress to enact legislation that would permit a federal income tax deduction for state and local sales tax paid by residents of states without a general individual income tax.
+Encourages Congress to enact legislation that would permit a federal income tax deduction for state and local sales tax paid by residents of states without a general Hall income tax.

 Signed by the Governor April 2, 2003.